robert-mccarthy-ca/modern-druid/README.md

 ### **3.3 Expanded Biochar Sales Strategy**

-We are paid for the permanent carbon removal the moment the biochar is produced and verified.
+Credits are issued within 3–6 months of verified soil application or durable use – which we control 100 % because we either apply it ourselves or sell for durable use (eg. concrete or asphalt aggregate replacement, soil amendment).
 Standards like Puro.earth require tracking to ensure the biochar is applied to soil or used in another durable product (not combusted), but credit issuance is not contingent on a sale.
-This means carbon credit revenue is received promptly, while biochar sales represent pure, additional profit.
+This means initial carbon credit revenue is delayed slightly, but any biochar sales represent pure, additional profit.

 #### **Market Context & Certification**